aritradas-estuate/zuora-seed-backend/README.md

 ## Documentation

-See [CLAUDE.md](CLAUDE.md) for detailed architecture, implementation notes, and development guidance.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed architecture and design documentation.

 ## Testing